KEY TAKEAWAYS

 Frequently Asked Questions

 Full pool on Lake Martin is 491 feet above sea level.
-Alabama Power targets this elevation by Memorial Day weekend each year and holds the lake at or near full pool through Labor Day.
+Alabama Power targets this elevation by Memorial Day weekend each year and holds the lake at or near full pool through early fall.
 The precise date fluctuates slightly based on rainfall and runoff from the Tallapoosa River watershed.

 Alabama Power controls the Lake Martin water level schedule under its Federal Energy Regulatory Commission hydroelectric operating license.
 Alabama Power created Lake Martin in 1926 by damming the Tallapoosa River at Martin Dam.
-That license gives Alabama Power authority over the lake’s elevation and all shoreline structures, including docks.
+The current FERC license was issued on December 17, 2015, and specifies the guide curves — flood control, operating, and drought curves — that govern the lake’s elevation throughout the year.

 Yes.
 All docks, boat ramps, and shoreline structures on Lake Martin require a permit from Alabama Power Lake Services before construction begins.
 The permit application typically takes 4 to 8 weeks to process and requires a site plan with dock dimensions, setbacks, and water depth measurements.
+The 2015 FERC license also requires Alabama Power to address unpermitted structures — so buyers should always verify that an existing dock is properly permitted before closing.
 Team Windy Carter and Mindy McWhirter can connect buyers with Alabama Power Lake Services and recommend experienced dock contractors.